ESOC Sprint-O 2018 incorporating SOUL 2

 TOILETS: We have use of a group of toilets in the Strathbrock Partnership Centre.

 FOOTWEAR: Please take off any very dirty, muddy or studded footwear before entering the main building.
-Metal studs are not required.

 SAFETY: The Brox Burn and the Union Canal all run through the competition area.
 These should only be crossed at bridges.
 Juniors should be advised that there are paths and tracks alongside waterways which may figure on their courses.
+A899 runs through the towns and this (and roads in the town) will have the usual Sunday morning traffic.
+Competitors should take the same precautions when crossing roads that they would take if not competing.

 Nearest town: Broxburn